-There have been numerous proposals to increase cross-country risk sharing in the euro area (EA) in the form of a common reinsurance mechanism for national unemployment insurance programs (see the reviews in Dolls (2019), Beblavy and Lenaerts (2017) and our survey in Section 2).
+There have been numerous proposals to increase cross-country risk sharing in the euro area (EA) in the form of a common reinsurance mechanism for national unemployment insurance programs (see the reviews in Dolls (2019), Beblavy, M. and Lenaerts, K. (2017) and our survey in Section 2).
 Using historical data, several authors have shown that relatively small contributions to such reinsurance scheme could fund transfers to member countries subject to large adverse macroeconomic shocks.
 However, most of these proposals are based on strictly statistical or ad hoc rules.

 We complement and extend this literature by proposing a euro area unemployment reinsurance scheme (thereafter EA-URS) derived from mechanism-design first principles.
 Specifically, we develop, solve, and simulate using historical data, a model in which countries participate in a common reinsurance platform.
-The EA-URS is optimally designed so that member countries co-insure one another, both within and across time periods, in terms of their own relative variations in unemployment over time.
-A country contributes (pays an insurance premium) into a common fund when its unemployment rate is low, defined relative to the country's median unemployment rate, and receives a payout (indemnity) from the fund when its unemployment rate is relatively high.
-The contribution and payout amounts are optimally determined as the solution of a dynamic mechanism-design problem.
+The EA-URS is optimally designed so that member countries co-insure one another, both within and across time periods, in terms of their own relative variations in unemployment over time around an anchor rate (the country's median unemployment rate for the studied period).
+A country contributes (pays an insurance premium) into a common fund when its unemployment rate is low relative to the country's median unemployment rate, and receives a payout (indemnity) from the fund when its unemployment rate is relatively high.
+The contribution and payout amounts are optimally determined from the solution of a dynamic mechanism-design problem.
 Net redistributionary transfers or subsidies from countries with persistently low unemployment to countries with persistently high unemployment are not part of the scheme by design.
 Each country's net expected contributions or payouts with respect to the scheme are nil over a long time horizon by construction.

-The EA-URS is based on the presence of idiosyncratic (cyclical or other) fluctuations in country-level unemployment, that we document, and on the ability of euro area countries to borrow jointly through the reinsurance platform at equal or better conditions compared to having to issue their own debt in downturns.
+The EA-URS is based on the presence of asymmetric idiosyncratic (cyclical or other) fluctuations in country-level unemployment, that we document in the data, and on the ability of euro area countries to borrow jointly through the reinsurance platform at equal or better conditions compared to having to issue their own debt in downturns.
 Figure 1 plots the unemployment rates of the four largest euro area countries - France, Germany, Italy and Spain.
 The Figure demonstrates that country-level unemployment fluctuations are significant but imperfectly correlated.
 For example, only in one of the twenty years plotted (2010) the unemployment rate was above the median in all four countries.
 In all other years since 2000 at least one of the countries had an unemployment rate below its median value for the 2000-2019 period.